gristlabs/grist-help/help/embedding.md

         height="250px" width="100%" frameborder="0">
 </iframe>

-This is live, read-only view of the Grist page and it gets updated as soon as someone edits it.
+This is a live, read-only view of the Grist page and it gets updated as soon as someone edits it.
 You can, of course, embed any page you wish, including card view, charts and any page with multiple sections.